mennosmit-dev/AI-Engineer-Certificate/Course_2_Introduction_to_Deep_Learning__Neural_Networks_with_Keras/README.md

 ## 📂 Contents: The coding projects I worked on
 - Three projects for building more intuïtion for forward propagation, backpropogation, vanishing gradient, and activation functions (but focus on intuïtion and not applicable directly in real word so left it out).
-- `concrete_compressive_strength.py`: Building a regression model in Keras to predict concrete compressive strenght.
+- `concrete_compressive_strength.py`: Building a regression model in Keras involving multiple hidden layers with ReLu and the Adam optimiser, predicting the total compressive strenght based on attributes.

 ---